Survey on bilinear spherical averages and associated maximal operators: Introduction

 where for $s\in \R$, $H^{s}$ is the inhomogeneous Sobolev $L^2$ based space defined as

 with $\|f\|_{H^s}=\|\langle \xi\rangle^s \hat{f}\|_{L^2}$ and $\langle \xi\rangle:=(1+|\xi|^2)^{1/2}$.

 Sobolev smoothing properties like (\ref{SobsmoothingforAt}) have applications to the \textit{Falconer distance problem}.
-Given a compact set $A\subset \R^d$, we define its \textit{distance set} as
+Given a compact set $K\subset \R^d$, we define its \textit{distance set} as

-Falconer conjectured \cite{Falconer85} that if $A$ has dimension strictly larger than $\frac{d}{2}$ then $\Delta(A)$ has positive measure.
-Falconer's conjecture is still open in all dimensions $d\geq 2$ and it has been a major driving force behind many recent harmonic analysis and geometric measure theory breakthroughs, with connections of this problem to Fourier restriction, decoupling, and radial projection estimates \cite{Wolffd2, Erdogan, GIOW, DZ2019, DIOWZ,bestfalconer2023}.
+Falconer conjectured \cite{Falconer85} that if $K$ has dimension strictly larger than $\frac{d}{2}$ then $\Delta(K)$ has positive measure.
+Falconer's conjecture is still open in all dimensions $d\geq 2$, and it has been a major driving force behind many recent harmonic analysis and geometric measure theory breakthroughs, with connections of this problem to Fourier restriction, decoupling, and radial projection estimates \cite{Wolffd2, Erdogan, GIOW,dim3DGOWWZ, DZ2019, DIOWZ,bestfalconer2023}.
 The current best-known thresholds for the Falconer distance problem are $5/4$ in $\R^2$ \cite{GIOW} and $\frac{d}{2}+\frac{1}{4}-\frac{1}{8d+4}$ in $d\geq 3$ \cite{bestfalconer2023}.

-The Sobolev smoothing of the operator $A_t$ in $L^{2}$ can be used to show for example that if a set has Hausdorff dimension larger than $\frac{d+1}{2}$ then $\Delta(A)$ has nonempty interior, a result known as the Mattila-Sj\"olin theorem \cite{Mattilasjolin}.
-When it comes to bilinear spherical averages it is also interesting to consider the Sobolev smoothing properties of $\mathcal{A}_t$, that is, estimates of the form
+The Sobolev smoothing of the operator $A_t$ in $L^{2}$ can be used to show for example that if a set $K$ has Hausdorff dimension larger than $\frac{d+1}{2}$ then $\Delta(K)$ has nonempty interior, a result known as the Mattila-Sj\"olin theorem \cite{Mattilasjolin}.
+When it comes to bilinear spherical averages, one can also investigate the Sobolev smoothing properties of $\mathcal{A}_t$, that is, estimates of the form

 for $X=L^{2}$ or $X=L^{1}$ and $s_1,s_2>0$.
-Such bounds can translate into information about the \textit{singular Falconer distance set}, which for any compact set $A\subset \R^d$ is defined as
+Such bounds yield information about the \textit{singular Falconer distance set}, which for any compact set $K\subset \R^d$ is defined as

-Such distance set was introduced and studied in \cite{borgesfalconer} and \cite{Gaitan2024} independently.
-One can get more intuition on the geometric information captured by $\mathcal{A}_t$ by writing
+Such a distance set was introduced and studied in \cite{borgesfalconer} and \cite{Gaitan2024} independently.
+One can gain further intuition about the geometric information captured by $\mathcal{A}_t$ by writing

 where $A_t$ in the display above is a spherical average in $\R^{2d}$.
 So $\mathcal{A}_t(f,g)(x)$ is a spherical average of radius $t$ of the tensor function $f\otimes g$ in $\R^{2d}$ around the diagonal point $(x,x)\in \R^{2d}$.